edoper/CNV-GWAS-Pipeline/README.md

 # CNV-GWAS-Pipeline

 **CNV GWAS pipeline** describes a gold standard workflow to detect and analyze CNVs from large genome wide association studies (GWAS).
 We describe established CNV quality control procedures and case-control burden analysis for genotyping data.
-The present GitHub repository is associated to the ["Genomic structural variants in nervous system disorders"](https://not.ready.yet) chapter by Eduardo Pérez-Palma *et al* from the Neuromethods book series (2021).
+The present GitHub repository is associated to the ["Genomic structural variants in nervous system disorders"](https://not.ready.yet) chapter by Eduardo Pérez-Palma *et al* from the Neuromethods book series (2021). *Disclaimer: The data presented here is for educational purpuses only and does not represent real results or association*.

 ## Dependencies
 - [PLINK 1.9](https://www.cog-genomics.org/plink2)